re-mote-sensing/re-mote/RyanTyrrell19/Notes/GPS/Planner.md

 4. Brainstorm ideas on how to locate the turtle
     * What if the Tracker battery dies?
     * Arduino is completely powered off.
 How are you suppose to locate it?
     * MESH module from 10ma in IDLE so it cannot be left on.
-How about the other LoRa modules in IDE?
+How about the other LoRa modules in IDLE?
 If they don't draw a lot pf power, they can be left on, and maybe used as an interrupt.
-8. Unify the code with Victor
 9. Issues with MESH modules conflicting issue.
 Try using Victors Acknowledgement code?
-2. Put together an order list for the Turtle Trackers
+2. Put together an order list for the Turtle Trackers 5.
-5. Talk to Victor about RAM
+6. See if a MESH network with the RFM95 modules is possible and power consumer is low

 # Ideas for the Above Stuff
 * Locate Turtle